Harry Maslin

 Harry Maslin is an American record producer, recording/mixing engineer, and studio owner/designer.

 In the mid-1970s, he engineered No. 1 hits for Barry Manilow ("Mandy"), and Dionne Warwick & The Spinners ("Then Came You").
-As a producer, his chart hits include David Bowie's "Fame" (US No. 1) in 1975 and "Golden Years" (US No. 10) in 1976, and seven singles in the Top 5 for Air Supply from 1980–82, including "The One That You Love" (US No. 1).
+As a producer, his chart hits include David Bowie's "Fame" (US No. 1) in 1975 and "Golden Years" (US No. 10) in 1976, as well as seven singles in the Top 5 for Air Supply from 1980–82, including "The One That You Love" (US No. 1).

 Career

 Philadelphia and New York

-Harry Maslin was born and raised in Philadelphia, Pennsylvania, United States.
-He began his career in the 1960s by mixing live sound at the Electric Factory.
-There he mixed many leading acts, including Cream, The Jimi Hendrix Experience, Moby Grape, Ten Years After, BB King, Moody Blues, Buddy Guy, Grateful Dead, Hot Tuna, Procol Harum, The Chambers Brothers, Frank Zappa, and Janis Joplin.
+Harry Maslin was born in Philadelphia, and began his career in the 1960s by mixing live sound at the Electric Factory.
+There he mixed for various artists, including Cream, The Jimi Hendrix Experience, Moby Grape, Ten Years After, BB King, Moody Blues, Buddy Guy, Grateful Dead, Hot Tuna, Procol Harum, The Chambers Brothers, Frank Zappa, and Janis Joplin.
 He began his recording career at Regent Sound Studios in Philadelphia, and later joined Regent's New York facility.
 There he expanded his knowledge, learning studio and console design, disc cutting, studio recording, mixing, and management.

-After two years at Regent, he moved to the Hit Factory Recording Studios as a chief recording engineer, where he engineered successful recordings by James Taylor, Bonnie Raitt, Carly Simon, Barry Manilow, and Dionne Warwick & The Spinners, among others.
-Hits he worked on included the album Barry Manilow II (US No. 9), and its US No. 1 single "Mandy"; Warwick & The Spinners' 1974 single "Then Came You" (US No. 1) (produced by Thom Bell), plus Carly Simon's Hotcakes album (US No. 3), and her single "Mockingbird" (US No. 5).
+After two years at Regent, he moved to the Hit Factory Recording Studios as a chief recording engineer, where he engineered recordings by James Taylor, Bonnie Raitt, Carly Simon, Barry Manilow, and Dionne Warwick & The Spinners, among others.
+He contributed to projects such as Barry Manilow II (US No. 9), and its US No. 1 single "Mandy"; Warwick & The Spinners' 1974 single "Then Came You" (US No. 1) (produced by Thom Bell), plus Carly Simon's Hotcakes album (US No. 3), and her single "Mockingbird" (US No. 5).

-Maslin's career as a producer began at The Hit Factory, with the co-production of Bonnie Raitt's Streetlights album, he then moved to the Record Plant.

 Bowie, Rollers, and Air Supply

-From August to December 1974 David Bowie recorded his new Philly soul-inspired album at Philadelphia's Sigma Sound and New York's Record Plant.
-Producer Tony Visconti returned to London to mix the recordings, but Bowie took an opportunity to collaborate with John Lennon.
-Bowie called Maslin and asked the young engineer to produce.
-In January 1975 at Electric Lady studios Maslin oversaw the recording of "Fame" with Lennon on guest vocals, as well as a cover of Lennon's own song "Across the Universe".
+Moving to the Record Plant, Maslin would record for David Bowie, before producing a collaboration album between Bowie and John Lennon.
+In January 1975, at Electric Lady studios, Maslin oversaw the recording of "Fame" with Lennon on guest vocals, as well as a cover of Lennon's own song "Across the Universe".
 These sessions completed the hit album Young Americans.
 This album reached UK No. 2, US No. 9, and the single "Fame" was US No. 1.

-Bowie asked Maslin to produce his next album, Station to Station, in Los Angeles in 1975.
-The album was a critical and commercial success, charting at US No. 3 and UK No. 5, and included the singles “Golden Years” and “TVC15”.
+Maslin also produced Bowie's next album, Station to Station, in Los Angeles in 1975.
+The album, released in 1976, charted at US No. 3 and UK No. 5, and included the singles “Golden Years” and “TVC15”.